jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 # Introduction
 The Chain of Responsibility Design Pattern is the next of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) series.

-Chain of Responsibility (CoR) delegates a request through a set of handlers until one is able to complete the request.
+Chain of Responsibility (CoR) delegates a request through a set of handlers until one can complete the request.
 The handlers are organized in a linked list, i.e., the _chain_, such that the least resource intensive handlers tend to reside earlier in the list and the more resource intensive handlers reside later in the list.

 Chain of Responsibility can trace its roots back to the [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) design pattern, as can almost every pattern I've presented since Strategy.